adamazing/adamazing/README.md

 ### Hi I'm Adam! 👋

-I'm a Lead Developer at Flick Electric in Wellington, NZ.
-I've worked in a variety of disparate fields with many different tools, languages, and frameworks.
-I care passionately about creating and fostering inclusive and accessible software and workplaces.
+I'm a Senior/Lead Developer based in Nelson, New Zealand and I'm currently looking for remote work with a preference for positions based in NZ.
+Most recently I worked at Flick Electric using Ruby on Rails, AWS, and Terraform but I've worked in a variety of disparate fields with many different tools, languages, and frameworks.
+When I'm not on the clock I enjoy exploring other tools and frameworks, and playing Zachtronics games.
+I care passionately about creating and fostering inclusive and accessible software and workplaces and would love to work with others who feel the same.

 ----
 [![Ceasefire Now](https://badge.techforpalestine.org/default)](https://techforpalestine.org/learn-more)